AlexCLeduc/django-template-block-arg/README.md

 ## developing

 This repo contains the package's module, and an example django project.
-Dependencies are installed using pipenv, but you really only need django 2.x to develop and test this.
+Dependencies are installed using pipenv.
+You can run tests using the familiar `./manage.py test`.

 ## Contributing/Next steps
 1. Write a "with_block_as" helper can help with more ad-hoc cases
   * for instance, if I don't want the footprint of creating another templatetag, but I want to pass a rendered block as an argument to an already existing tag
 2. Allow nesting named blocks inside conditionals (difficult)
-3. Write tests
+3. Write better tests
 4. A short list of examples to replace the docs above
 5. Better error signaling